 There are more stories behind the commemoration of Kartini Day.
 It’s not just merely celebration.
 Deep beneath the festivity, Kartini Day has been commemorated to remind us that women and men are supposed to be equal.

 Raden Adjeng Kartini (RA Kartini) was born into a noble family on April 21, 1879 in the village of Mayong, Java, Indonesia.
-Lived in 19th century, she was the daughter of Assistant of Head of Regency who was also the descendant of a noble family.
-During that period, access to higher education for women was restricted.
+Living in 19th century, she was the daughter of Assistant of Head of Regency who was also the descendant of a noble family.
+During that period, women’s access to higher education was restricted.

-RA Kartini even experienced the Javanese tradition “pingitan” , a period when a teenage girl has to be secluded in home and her activities are limited, until a man marries her.
+RA Kartini even experienced the Javanese tradition of “pingitan” , a period when a teenage girl is secluded at home and her activities are limited, until a man marries her.
 Kartini spent her time by reading books she got from her relatives.
-She also sent letters to her Dutch friends, protesting about gender inequality of Javanese traditions such as forced marriages at a young age, pingitan, which asll denied women the freedom to pursue an education.
+She also sent letters to her Dutch friends, protesting about gender inequality of Javanese traditions such as forced marriages at a young age and pingitan, which also denied women the freedom to pursue an education.

 She was married to Raden Adipati Joyodiningrat, the regent of Rembang, at the age of 24.
-Kartini had recently been offered a scholarship to study abroad, and the marriage made her to erase her hopes of accepting it.
-According to Javanese tradition, at 24 she was too old to expect to marry well.
+Kartini had recently been offered a scholarship to study abroad, but the marriage made her erase her hopes of accepting it.
+Even then, at 24 she was too old in Javanese tradition to expect to marry well.

 In Indonesia, some people still think that education is only for men.
 Many families give this privilege only for their sons, and not for the daughters.
-They still have this mindset that daughters will end up to be a housewife, or by the Indonesian popular saying, they only end up in dapur, sumur, kasur (kitchen, well, bed).
-They don’t care if these girls are not educated, as long as they are capable to be a wife and mother at the end of the day.
+They still have this mindset that daughters will end up as a housewife, or by the Indonesian popular saying, they only end up in dapur, sumur, kasur (kitchen, well, bed).
+They don’t care if these girls are not educated, as long as they are capable of being a wife and mother at the end of the day.

 One thing that we need to emphasize about the importance of education for women is that mothers are the first ‘school’ for their children.
 How the children grow really depends on how their mothers teach them.
-That is why education for women is important, as they need to know what the best and how they educate their children, especially during the ‘Golden Age’ of children.
+That is why education for women is important, as they need to know what’s best for their children and the best way to educate their children, especially during the ‘Golden Age’.

 The commemoration of Kartini Day is a good chance for us, women and men, to remind ourselves gender equality.
-The festivity of Kartini Day—the whole fashion show things, cooking competition and all the sparks—are great reminder for us to keep the women’s spirit alive.
-We need to always remember that women are great.
-Women are strong.
-Women are capable.
+The festivity of Kartini Day—the fashion shows, cooking competitions and all the festivities—are a great reminder for us to keep the women’s spirit alive.
+We need to always remember that women are great; women are strong; women are capable.